madskristensen/MarkdownEditor/README.md

 ![Preview window](art/preview-window.png)

-Every time the markdown document is saved, the preview window will update and maintain the scroll position.
+Every time the markdown document is modified, the preview window will update.

 Any code blocks recieves full syntax highligting in the preview window.
 Here's an example of JavaScript code rendered.

 ![Code Colorizing](art/code-colorizing.png)

+The preview window is automatically scrolled to match the scroll position of the document.
+As the document is scrolled up and down, the preview window will follow.

 Live preview can be disabled in the [settings](#settings).